 To begin, write down every activity and award that you participated in or earned during high school.
 Only count awards or activities before high school if you competed with high school students and still won.
 Write down everything after graduation from 8th grade.

 Most counselors can provide you with a standard template or format to create your resume.
-There are generally two pages long and include this information:
+There are generally one to two pages long and include this information:

 - Full name, address, phone number, and email address